xGabrielR/Olist-Churn/README.md

 <img src="assets/split_point.png">

 With this Logistic Regression, I fit last with all dataset available to score the next month.
+I Focus on Logistic because is Very easy to explain (because is a regression with sigmoid that Is possible to calculate by hand), for next steps o will check the shap values and make a more robust explainability of this estimator that i have created.
+The main focus in ML is to be a very simple step with not a magic Black box estimator.

 ## 5.0.
 Business Results